ThinkR-open/papillon/README.md

 `open_pkgdown_function()`.
 This adds function `open_pkgdown()` inside
 your package that will open the site on demand. *This may make your package not pass warnings in checks, but remember this is for internal or private use.
-For public use, you can publish your pkgdown site.*
+For public use, you can publish your pkgdown site directly online.*

 ``` r
 chameleon::open_pkgdown_function()